laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1312

 Dompdf is now an optional dependency.
-If you were using Cashier to generate and download invoice receipts (highly likely) you should require this as a dependency from now on:
+If you were using Cashier to generate and download invoice receipts (most applications), you should require this Composer dependency:

 ```php
 composer require dompdf/dompdf
 ```

-### New subscription behavior
+### New Subscription Behavior

 PR: https://github.com/laravel/cashier-stripe/pull/1420

-Starting with Cashier v14, the new default `payment_behavior` value for starting new subscriptions and performing updates will be `default_incomplete` [as recommended by Stripe](https://stripe.com/docs/billing/subscriptions/overview#how-payments-work-subscriptions).
+Beginning with Cashier 14, the new default `payment_behavior` value when starting new subscriptions and performing subscription updates is `default_incomplete` [as recommended by Stripe](https://stripe.com/docs/billing/subscriptions/overview#how-payments-work-subscriptions).

-If you were specifically relying on the previously `allow_incomplete` default you should call the `allowPaymentFailures()` method before performing these.
+If you were specifically relying on the previously `allow_incomplete` default behavior, you should call the `allowPaymentFailures()` method before creating or updating subscriptions:

 ```php
 // New subscriptions...